+Andromeda is not a member of the Zodiac group of twelve constellations that appear when the Sun sets.
 Andromeda is a northern hemispheric constellation which means it can't be seen easily or at all from the southern hemisphere.

 Andromeda was the daughter of Queen Cassiopeia and King Cepheus, rulers of the kingdom of Philistia.
 The kingdom is now more closely associated with Ethiopia.
 The Queen was so jealous of her daughter's looks that she had her tied to a large rock.
 The Queen hoped the whale, Cetus, would kill her.
 She was saved by Perseus who then became his bride.
 The story is immortalised in the film 'Clash of the Titans

 There are 11 Meteor Showers that occur during the year within this constellation based on information gathered from Adam Mickiewicz University (Poland).
 The ones listed as the ones I've been able to find a date range for.
 For others if you have the time, you can visit the AMU site, obtains the SL value then use IMO tables to calculate the date.
 A lot of the Meteor Showers are weak and you need to do a lot of stargazing to spot them.